 How often do goats go into heat?

-A goat heat cycle is usually spaced out about every 18 – 21 days apart.
-So, most goats will go into heat about every three weeks.
+A goat heat cycle is usually spaced out about every 18 - 21 days apart.
+So, they go into heat about every three weeks.

-You want to know what she “normally” looks and acts like.
+First, you want to know what your doe "normally" looks and acts like.
 This way, when her behavior changes, you will know.

 Some girls will get more friendly when they are in heat.
 Some goats will get more standoffish when they are in heat.
 We have seen some girls mount other does when they are in heat.